The Scandinavian Superman,

 Years later, Bruce W. Timm would specifically praise

-Kristiansen's distinctive style on Superman og Fredsbomben, recognition that
+Kristiansen's distinctive style on Superman

-underscores how highly regarded the artwork remains among professionals who
+og Fredsbomben, recognition that underscores how highly regarded the

-know the medium best.
-DC editors also wanted Teddy to be able to draw the
+wanted Teddy to be able to draw the Superman S-shield perfectly.
+He nailed but

 What impresses me most is how Kristiansen makes Superman